Mayooonaiselol/Daydream.nvim/README.md

 ## About

-neovim pre-built configs (ready to use), works on neovim 0.6.0 and later versions
+neovim pre-built configs (ready to use), works on neovim 0.6.1 and later.

 ## Showcase [todo: add upto date pictures]